Electra (Sophocles play): Plot

+Clytemnestra enters and begins trying to make Electra understand her reasoning for killing Agamemnon.
+She tells her of his betrayal to the goddess Artemis, and that if he had killed Iphigenia for any other reason he would have had to pay.
+Electra argues that whether justly or not, she killed him, which Electra cannot forgive her for.
+Immediately after, the tutor enters and informs Clytemnestra and Electra of Orestes's "death".
+When Electra is told of the death of Orestes her grief becomes worse.
+Clytemnestra becomes more calm at the news and leaves.
+Chrysothemis enters and tells Electra to be happy again because she saw Orestes laying tributes on their father's tomb, which Electra doesn't believe.
+She tells Chrysothemis of Orestes's death.
+Chrysothemis leaves and Electra laments.

-After a choral ode, Orestes arrives carrying the urn supposedly containing his ashes.
+Orestes arrives carrying the urn supposedly containing his ashes.
 He does not recognize Electra, nor does she recognize him.
 He gives her the urn and she delivers a moving lament over it, unaware that her brother is, in fact, standing alive next to her.
-Now realizing the truth, Orestes reveals his identity to his emotional sister.
-She is overjoyed that he is alive, but in their excitement, they nearly reveal his identity, and the tutor comes out from the palace to urge them on.
+He learns of Electra's anger of the death of their father, and over the death of Orestes, and she demands to take the urn containing his ashes.
+Orestes declines and reveals his identity to his sister.
+She is overjoyed that he is alive, but in their excitement, they nearly reveal his identity out loud, and the tutor comes out from the palace to urge them on.
+Electra joins her brother's plot.
+She stays back and watches out for Aegisthus to return.
 Orestes and Pylades enter the house and slay Clytemnestra.
-As Aegisthus returns home, they quickly put her corpse under a sheet and present it to him as the body of Orestes.
+As Aegisthus returns home, Electra keeps him briefly occupied talking about the messengers who brought the news of Orestes death and leading Aegisthus to Clytemnestra's room.
+There, Orestes and Pylades put Clytemnestra's corpse under a sheet and then present it to Aegisthus as the body of Orestes.
 He lifts the veil to discover who it really is, and Orestes then reveals himself.
-They escort Aegisthus offset to be killed at the hearth, the same location where Agamemnon was slain.
-The play ends here before the death of Aegisthus is announced.
+They escort Aegisthus offstage to be killed at the hearth, the same location where Agamemnon was slain.
+The play ends before the death of Aegisthus is announced, with the chorus telling the siblings they were successful in their mission and restored respect to their father's name.